dr-who/stutools/README.md

  spit -f /dev/mapper/errdev0 -c wzs1 -P positions.txt

-This displays a error at position 133705728
+This displays a error at position 133705728 and doesn't output the positions.txt file due to error.

+ spit -f /dev/mapper/errdev0 -c wzs1 -P positions.txt -E

+The -E option continues and writes the positions.txt file. spitchecker can now verify the positions.

+ spitchecker positions.txt

+To attempt to see the block contents, you'd try this but it'll fail with I/O error.

+ devcontents -f /dev/mapper/errdev0 -b 133705728

 To remove the devices: